This post contains affiliate links. Please see our disclosure policy.

 Storage Directions

-• Refrigeration: Cool the noodles to room temperature before transferring them to an airtight container and storing them for 3-4 days.
+• Refrigeration: Allow the noodles to cool to room temperature, then transfer them to an airtight container and store for up to 3–4 days.

 • Freezing: Store cooled leftovers in a freezer-safe container for up to 3 months.
-Thaw frozen noodles in the refrigerator overnight before reheating.
+Thaw overnight in the refrigerator before reheating.

-• Reheating: Reheat refrigerated noodles in a skillet over medium heat with a splash of water or vegetable broth to loosen the sauce and restore the noodle’s moisture.
-Stir until heated through.
+• Reheating: Warm refrigerated noodles in a skillet over medium heat with a splash of water or vegetable broth to loosen the sauce and restore moisture.
+Stir gently until heated through.

 Like this recipe?
 Rate and comment below!